 When my critics started telling me You're not injecting your dependencies

 I had to do a google search to find out what is was and how to do it.
 I looked at the code samples and I could see straight away that there was nothing like that in my code.
 As my code already worked I could see no benefit in changing it to match those samples, so I decided to ignore them.
 The only thing it prompted me to do was to write Dependency Injection is EVIL.
-While writing this I suddenly realised that I actually do use dependency injection but in a totally novel way.
-It was so novel that none of my critics spotted it, which just shows you how bright they were.
-It became quite obvious to me that few programmers had ever gone to the source of this principle by reading The Dependency Inversion Principle which was written by Robert C. Martin (Uncle Bob) in 1996, and instead were regurgitating some second hand interpretations of how it should be done without first identifying why it should be done.
+While writing this I suddenly realised that I actually do use dependency injection (DI) but in a totally novel way.
+It was so novel that none of my critics spotted it, which just shows you how observant they were.
+It became quite obvious to me that few programmers had ever gone to the source of this principle by reading The Dependency Inversion Principle which was written by Robert C. Martin (Uncle Bob) in 1996, and instead were regurgitating some secondhand interpretations of how it should be done without first identifying why it should be done.
+This led them to commit the following newbie mistakes:

-As you will read below I found the document which written by the author of this principle, read what he wrote, and then worked out how to implement it to produce the maximum benefit with the minimum of effort.
-Instead of following the herd and duplicating other people's implementations I created my own version, but because it was new and different they failed to spot that it achieved the objectives of dependency injection without copying any existing implementation, and so I was accused of being a maverick and a heretic.
+As you will read below I found the document which written by the author of this principle, read what he wrote, and then worked out how to implement it within my code base to produce the maximum benefit (i.e. the maximum amount of reusable code) with the minimum of effort.
+Instead of following the herd and duplicating other people's implementations I created my own version, but because it was new and different they failed to spot that it achieved the objectives described by Uncle Bob without copying any existing implementation.
+Because they did not recognise my implementation they assumed that I was not using DI at all, and so they accused me of not being a "proper" OO programmer, not a follower of the true religion, which made me into a maverick and a heretic.

-In the RADICORE framework I use Dependency Injection in the following places:
+In the RADICORE framework I use Dependency Injection (DI) in the following places:

 I do NOT use Dependency Injection to perform any of the following: